 19. Experience with testing and automation

 People often think that developers simply need to be skilled at making user interfaces, but interaction with customers and understanding their needs are also crucial for producing great softwares.
 Both vocal and linguistic communication abilities should be sharp in you.
 You must also understand the fundamentals of functioning as a team in order to collaborate effectively.

 Regardless of their job description or official title, all front-end web engineers need to be exceptional problem solvers.
-The art of development is in the creative problem-solving that goes into everything from figuring out how to put a concept into practice to correct issues that arise to working out how to make your front-end code work with the back-end code that is being used.
+The fine art of development is in the innovative problem-solving that goes into everything from figuring out how to put an idea into practice to fixing issues that arise to determining how to make your front-end code work with the back-end code that is being used.

-These are some of the basic key competencies in front-end development that a developer needs in order to succeed in this profession.
+These are some of the fundamental important talents in front-end development that a developer must possess to be successful in this line of work.